-With our recent terrible years of wildfires here in California and around the globe, many people have been concerned about how vulnerable redwoods are to fire.
+With our recent terrible years of wildfires here in California and around the globe, many people have been concerned about how redwoods survive wildfire.
 We are very fortunate that redwoods are incredibly resilient trees, a fact that helps them live to over two thousand years old (redwood tree facts) and one of the characteristics of identifying old-growth redwoods are signs of fire scarring.
-Here are key features that help redwoods survive fires:
+Here are key features that help redwoods survive wildfires:

 - Bark – The bark of mature redwood trees can grow at least a foot thick, creating a great protective shield from fires.
 This helps prevent fire from getting to the more easily burned sapwood behind the bark.
 This bark has high water content, which also helps prevent it from burning easily.

 - Height – Redwoods are the tallest trees in the world.
 Being so tall helps prevent most wildfires from spreading up into the tops of the trees, where their needles soak in sunlight and moisture to keep the tree alive.

 - Needles – Redwoods have needles that are broader and flatter than most conifers, allowing them to catch fog and creating fog drip that reaches down to the forest floor.
 The fog drip is not only essential for many of the understory plants, but also helps keep areas moister during typically dry summer months on the coast, reducing fire ignition, spread, and intensity.

 Young redwoods that do not yet have thick bark and aren’t as tall are much more susceptible to dying in wildfires.
 However, this allows for the larger, older redwoods that do survive to have more space and light to grow bigger.